This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 BLG presented the facts and the law to the Court on what constitutes a “resident” under uninsured motorist policies in Illinois.
 We uncovered and proved the following facts: our client maintained her bedroom and personal belongings at her mother’s house, she kept her mother’s address for her mail and bank accounts, she received bills and bank statements at her mother’s address, and she had her mother’s address on her state identification.

 We then proceeded to establish the applicable law in court.
 First, the law in Illinois allows individuals to have multiple residences.
-This is important in the case of children as it can make or break coverage – especially for students not living at home full time and children whose parents are separated that split time between two households.
-Second, Illinois courts require the insurance policy to define policy terms.
-In policies where a term is not specifically defined, courts will define the policy term strictly against the insurer and liberally in favor of the insured.
+This is important in the case of children, as it can make or break coverage – especially for students not living at home full-time and children whose parents are separated, who split time between two households.
+Second, Illinois courts require insurance policies to define their terms.
+In policies where a term is not explicitly specified, courts will determine the policy term strictly against the insurer and liberally in favor of the insured.

 The courts take a fact-specific approach in determining an individual’s residence.
 When the insurance company fails to define the term “resident” in its policy, as Delphi did here, the term will be construed in favor of the potential insured.

-Delphi solely relied on our injured client’s statements at the scene and the hospital as conclusive proof that she was not a resident of her parent’s household, and therefore was not entitled to uninsured motorist coverage for the collision.
-Delphi failed to take into account the broad legal definition of “residence.”
+Delphi solely relied on our injured client’s statements at the scene and the hospital as conclusive proof that she was not a resident of her parents’ household, and therefore was not entitled to uninsured motorist coverage for the collision.
+Delphi failed to consider the broad legal definition of “residence.”

 Verdict

 At the conclusion of the trial, the Court ruled in favor of our client and against Delphi.
 The Court held that BLG’s client was insured under the Delphi policy as a resident of her mother’s household, and was therefore entitled to uninsured motorist coverage.
 (See court order).
-Thus, BLG secured the full policy limits of our client’s uninsured motorist coverage in the face of the insurance company’s denial.
+Thus, BLG secured the full policy limits of our client’s uninsured motorist coverage despite the insurance company’s initial denial.
 This was a hard-fought but ultimately satisfying victory.

 Substantial Victory for Our Clients

-The Blumenshine Law Group (“BLG” ) secured a substantial victory for its injured clients in an uninsured motorist coverage claim that was denied by a substandard auto insurance company.
+The Blumenshine Law Group (“BLG” ) secured a substantial victory for its injured clients in an uninsured motorist coverage claim that a substandard auto insurance company denied.
 Our four clients in this case were all hurt in a serious crash with an uninsured driver.

 After determining that the at-fault driver had no insurance assets or income to pursue, we pursued uninsured motorist coverage through our client’s insurance company, United Equitable Insurance Company (“United Equitable”).
-Although it received monthly premium payments, United Equitable denied the uninsured motorist claims in reliance upon multiple fine-print technicalities in the policy.
+Although it received monthly premium payments, United Equitable denied the uninsured motorist claims, relying on multiple fine-print technicalities in the policy.

 Taking United Equitable to Court